Nmartin169/webportfolio/README.md

-### Analysis on the Current Trend of Software Technologies
+### Future-Proofing the Enterprise: A Roadmap of Emerging Technologies
 <a href="https://nexfordu-my.sharepoint.com/:p:/g/personal/inwankwo_learner_nexford_org/IQAnFoa46lp5TqZd2AsirOByAbTOrkbHHA_8cm8c6ly7_q0?e=fDZXmF" class="theme-img"> <img src="assets/link_light.png" style="max-width:7.0%; float:left; margin-right:16px; height:auto;" class="light-img" alt="Logo"> <img src="assets/link_dark.png" style="max-width:7.0%; float:left; margin-right:16px; height:auto;" class="dark-img" alt="Logo"> </a>
 <br>

->Goal: Track evolving software technologies.

->Solution: Trend research and comparative review.

->Impact: Useful for upskilling and tech strategy.
+>Narrative: In an industry that moves at lightning speed, staying relevant requires more than just awareness; it requires a data-backed strategy.
+I conducted a comprehensive review of evolving software technologies to provide a clear roadmap for organizational upskilling and technical growth.
+By synthesizing market shifts into a comparative review, I help leadership teams decide which technologies are worth the investment and which are just noise.

+>Key Outcome: Empowered decision-makers to align their tech stacks with global trends, ensuring their teams are prepared for the next wave of innovation.

->Skills/Tools: SQL, Jupyter notebook, Python, Cognos Analytics, Plotly, and Pandas.
+>Tools: SQL, Jupyter notebook, Python, Cognos Analytics, Plotly, and Pandas.

 <img src="https://raw.githubusercontent.com/Nmartin169/webportfolio/refs/heads/main/assets/technologies_trend.JPG">